darkhorse1998/Notes/Ansible/Facts.md

 26. To publish roles in ansible galaxy you would need an API token which can be found in the Ansible Galaxy dashboard through **Collections** tab.
 Moreover, you would need to to keep the roles related folders & details in a separate GitHub repository.
 27. To publish roles run `ansible-galaxy import <github-username> <github-repository-with-role> --token <API-token>`
 28. Ansible uses Jinja2 templating.
-29. Ansible Collections are a bundle of roles, modules, playbooks that can be used to interact with third parties like AWS, Azure, GCP etc.
+29. Ansible Collections are a bundle of roles, modules, playbooks that can be used to interact with third parties like AWS, Azure, GCP etc. through APIs.
 30. Precedence order of variables - [Source](https://medium.com/trendfingers/variable-precedence-in-ansible-2a3dba7766ab):
   i. extra-vars from command-line (top) ii. block variables and task variables